m0squdev/dracula-spicetify-theme/README.md

 # Dracula theme for [Spicetify](https://github.com/spicetify/cli)

-For of the [official Dracula theme](https://github.com/dracula/spicetify), which is outdated as of when I'm updating this file.
+Fork of the [official Dracula theme](https://github.com/dracula/spicetify), which is outdated as of when I'm updating this file.

 ![Screenshot](./screenshot.png)